 An emergency room change will be arranged only when all other options to resolve differences between roommates have been thoroughly explored.
 If a student feels that an emergency room change is needed, the student must discuss the issue with a Residence Life staff member.
-If the staff member determines that an emergency exists and space is available, they will contact the Housing Office to process a change in assignment.
+If the staff member determines that an emergency exists and space is available, they will contact the Housing and Food Services office to process a change in assignment.